 Fig. 2: Global animal meat and fish consumption by type (1961-2017) in edible weight. (a) Per capita animal consumption by type.
 Annual per capita consumption of poultry increased five-fold from ~3 kg to 15 kg, while that of seafood more than doubled from ~7 kg to nearly 16 kg.
 Global annual per capita consumption of beef has declined since mid-1970s.
-In 2017, in absolute terms, seafood and poultry meat consumption appear to be converging with pork tapering off. (b) Normalized global per capita animal protein consumption by type.
-Time series data for each protein type from 1961 to 2017 were normalized (pegged) to the 1961.
+In 2017, in absolute terms, seafood and poultry meat consumption appeared to be converging with pork tapering off. (b) Normalized global per capita animal protein consumption by type.
+Time series data for each protein type from 1961 to 2017 were normalized (pegged) to 1961.
 The annual growth rates of poultry meat, seafood, pork and beef are 3.4%, 1.6%, 1.4%, and -0.08% respectively.
 Data Source: FAOSTAT18

 2.2 Regional fish consumption and trade